jlesage/docker-baseimage/README.md

     del-pkg build-dependencies
 ```

-Supposing that, in the example above, `git` package is already installed,
+Supposing that, in the example above, the `git` package is already installed
-running `del-pkg build-dependencies` doesn't remove it.
+when the call to `add-pk` is performed, running `del-pkg build-dependencies`
+doesn't remove it.

 ### Modifying Files With Sed